Faculty of Architecture, Design and Urbanism, University of Buenos Aires: Degrees

 In addition, the faculty offers a number of specialization degrees, as well as magister degrees, doctorates and post-doctoral degrees.

 Political and institutional life

 Like the rest of the University of Buenos Aires's faculties, FADU operates under the principle of tripartite co-governance, wherein authorities are democratically elected and professors, students and graduates are represented in the faculty's governing bodies.
 The faculty is headed by a Dean (decano or decana), who presides over the Directive Council (Consejo Directivo).
 The Directive Council is made up of eight representatives for the professors, four representatives of the student body, and four representatives of the faculty's graduates.
 Deans are elected by the Directive Council every four years, while elections to the council take place every two years.

-Since 2022, the dean of the Faculty of Medical Sciences has been Arq.
-Carlos Venancio, who was formerly vice-dean and assumed office upon the resignation of Guillermo Cabrera.
+Since 2022, the dean of the Faculty of Medical Sciences has been DG Carlos Venancio, who was formerly vice-dean and assumed office upon the resignation of Guillermo Cabrera.